 Since PDAC is characterized by rapid growth and aggressive invasive capabilities, a prolonged preoperative waiting time may result in cancer progression or even losing the opportunity for radical resection of PDAC[16].
-It has been proposed that whenever pancreatic carcinoma is associated with pancreatitis, the surgery is often delayed, resulting in a poorer prognosis.
-Finally, some scholars have also considered that genetic factors may play a role in contributing to inflammation and oncogenesis and thus affect prognosis[22].
-The exact mechanism of PDAC evolution affected by AP is poorly understood and needs to further study[23].
+It has been reported that whenever pancreatic carcinoma is associated with pancreatitis, the surgery is often delayed, resulting in a poorer prognosis.
+Some scholars have also considered that genetic factors may play a role in contributing to inflammation and oncogenesis and thus affect prognosis[22].
+The exact mechanism of PDAC evolution affected by AP is unclear and needs to be further investigated[23].

 The potential adverse effects of AP should be taken into consideration in PDAC.
 Surgeons should work on decreasing the complications of ERCP and strive for timely diagnoses in order to improve the oncological outcomes of PDAC.
 A new meta-analysis of prospective cohort studies showed that patients with AP had an increased risk of pancreatic cancer compared with a feature-matched group[8].
 However, Rijkers et al[24] suggested that chronic pancreatitis that progressed from AP was associated with a higher risk of pancreatic cancer.
 The incidence of pancreatic cancer in patients with chronic pancreatitis was almost 9 times that in the non-AP group.

-Regardless, perhaps doctors should pay closer attention to actively screen for underlying PDAC after AP[4,7,25].
-Evaluation of these patients with endoscopic ultrasound for an underlying PDAC could potentially help with timely cancer diagnoses[9].
-In Tummala’s study[9], among 218 patients with nonalcoholic nongallstone-related AP who underwent endoscopic ultrasound-guided fine-needle aspiration, 38 PDAC patients were diagnosed and their resection rate was 39%.
-These data remind us that early cancer detection and medical intervention is particularly significant for PDAC with AP, as it may affect postoperative complications and prognosis[9,16].
-A counter measure to the dissemination of tumor cells due to AP is still unclear.
+Nevertheless, doctors should pay closer attention to active screening for underlying PDAC after AP[4,7,25].
+Evaluation of these patients with endoscopic ultrasound for an underlying PDAC could help with timely cancer diagnosis[9].
+In Tummala’s study[9], among 218 patients with non-alcoholic and non-gallstone-related AP who underwent endoscopic ultrasound-guided fine-needle aspiration, 38 PDAC patients were diagnosed and their resection rate was 39%.
+These data remind us that early cancer detection and medical intervention is particularly important for PDAC with AP, as it may be associated with postoperative complications and prognosis[9,16].
+Countermeasures to the dissemination of tumor cells due to AP are still unclear.
 Prompt postoperative chemotherapy represents a possible option.

 This study had limitations due to its retrospective nature.
-In addition, although we used CT or MRI to detect recurrences with diligence, it is conceivable that not all recurrence events were captured timely.
-Another limitation is that the sample size of our present study was small.
-However, the relatively low incidence of moderate or severe AP of PDAC and the low radical resection rate, makes that even a relatively small simple size would be particularly indicative.
-Hence, further prospective studies would be necessary.
+Although we used CT or MRI to detect recurrences with diligence, it is conceivable that not all recurrence events were captured timely.
+Another limitation is that the sample size was small.
+However, despite the relatively low incidence of moderate or severe AP of PDAC and the low radical resection rate, even a relatively small simple size would be indicative.
+Hence, further prospective studies are necessary.

-In conclusion, moderate or severe AP was statistically significantly related to early recurrence, and patients with moderate or severe AP developed recurrence earlier than those without.
-Moderate or severe AP was adversely correlated with overall and relapse-free survival of patients with PDAC.
-Surgeons are thus urged to decrease the complications of ERCP and make efforts to diagnose PDAC timely in patients who present with AP in order to improve the oncological outcomes of PDAC.
+In conclusion, moderate or severe AP was significantly related to early recurrence, and patients with moderate or severe AP developed recurrence earlier than those without.
+Moderate or severe AP was adversely correlated with overall and disease-free survival of patients with PDAC.
+Surgeons are thus urged to reduce the complications of ERCP and make efforts to diagnose PDAC timely in patients who present with AP in order to improve the oncological outcomes of PDAC.

 ARTICLE HIGHLIGHTS